Chapter 1:

 The Next Morning...

-Five horse-drawn carts could be seen exiting the city through its guarded/heavily gated entrance.
+Four horse-drawn carts could be seen exiting the city through its heavily gated entrance.
 Armed soldiers walked along each side of the carts in formation.
-Inside the rear cart, however, a group of people sat at the back of the cart.
-The Priest, sitting up front alongside the driver.
-One of those people was Aisellia, who sat looking over her writing while the others conversed among themselves.
-Suddenly a voice broke her concentration, and by the way, her face turned sour at the sound, it was a familiar voice but one she seemed to be annoyed by.
+Inside the rear cart, however, a group of people sat at the back.
+The Priest was sitting up front alongside the driver.
+One of those people was Aisellia, who sat looking over her notebook while the others conversed among themselves.
+Suddenly, a voice broke her concentration.
+Her face immediately turned sour at the sound, It was a familiar voice, one she seemed very annoyed by.

 Aisellia raised her head, seeing a young noble male with blonde hair and blue eyes speaking to her.
-His all-white clothes were notably flashy, wearing a fur poncho with jewelry around his neck and fingers.
+His all-white clothes were notably flashy, and he wore a fur poncho with jewelry around his neck and fingers.
 She remained silent for a moment, glaring at the male, letting a few seconds of silence pass before she spoke.

 Shock overwhelmed the blonde-haired male, or so he pretended to feign to be drawn back by the statement.
 Quickly bouncing back with his rebuttal.

-Looking at Dan, Aisellia knew he failed to notice out of the six nobles in the cart, half of them were women and with all of them being nobles they somewhat knew each other by family name at least.
-All the women were already glaring at him as well, all familiar with his obsessive ways and attempts to "swoon" women.
-Aisellia was stalked by him the longest since they were teens, their families often working together on business.
+All of them were nobles, so they knew each other by family name.
+All the women were already glaring at him, familiar with his obsessive ways and attempts to "swoon" women.
+Aisellia had been stalked by him the longest since they were teens, and their families often worked together on business.

 (He totally did that...)

-All three women said simultaneously in the depths of their individual minds, sending a detestable glare in Dan's direction.
-The other males saw it, one chuckled to himself, and the other stuck gazing ahead upfront past the driver and the Priest in white seemingly ignoring their conversation.
-The other woman continued speaking with the noble male, chuckling at all of their simultaneous glares as Aisellia shifted her body away from his direction, sitting her notebook into a small bag resting on the seat near her.
+All three women said simultaneously in the depths of their minds, sending a detestable glare in Dan's direction.
+The other males saw it, one chuckled to himself, and the other stared ahead, upfront past the driver and the Priest, seemingly ignoring their conversation.
+The other woman continued speaking with the noble male, chuckling at their simultaneous glares.
+Aisellia shifted her body away from his direction, setting her notebook into a small bag resting on the seat near her.

-Aisellia Rae: (Out of the families he just HAD to be one, unfortunately.
-Dan Aifried, His family is one of the main Noble families who hold status and political power in the capital and are undoubtedly the wealthiest.
-They're considered the royal family of the capital as its leading family.
-One of the girls, along with the guy she's talking to is part of those high-ranking families.
+Aisellia Rae: (Out of the families, he just HAD to be one, unfortunately.
+Dan Aifried's family is one of the Royal family, whose status and political power in the capital are undoubtedly the greatest.
+They're considered the royal family of the capital, as the leading family in wealth.
+One of the girls, the man she's talking to, is part of those high-ranking families.
 Cana Sigfried and Ian Maliago, The red-haired woman with matching eyes is Cana.
 Her family runs the capital's largest distillery and has plenty of high-class taverns in the high district.
-Ian's family is about as condescending as nobles can get, but their money goes towards too many things that only they can keep track of.
-The short girl with long deep blue hair and matching eyes is Sheilia Ciest, another Noble daughter whose family is one of the wealthiest.
-Most of the High-Class social events have their name on them somewhere to a degree.
-The guy who's been looking out the front and I...our parents happened to acquire a business wealth enough to become Nobles.
-They rose from the middle class but as far as this expedition is concerned we supplied our resources and those three who are practically royalty funded everything else.
+Ian's family is about as condescending as nobles can get, but their money originates from their carriage and horse-raising businesses.
+The short girl with long, deep blue hair and matching eyes is Sheilia Ciest, another Noble daughter.
+Most High-Class social events have their name somewhere hovering around it.
+The guy who's been looking out the front and I...our parents happened to acquire enough business wealth to become Nobles.
+They rose from the middle class, but as far as this expedition is concerned, we supplied our resources, and those three who are practically royalty funded everything else.
 In a way, it made our families a lot of money.
-We're pretty much here to account for everything and help while the royals are pretty much just the faces of it all.)
+We're pretty much here to account for everything and help, while the royals are the political faces of it all.)

-The man wearing white cloth attire sitting beside the driver looked over his shoulder, smiling at the young man looking in between himself and the driver, soon turning to see the rest of the group.
-While the man of cloth's gaze graced over the young nobles individually, passing by Aisellia who continued sitting silently in her own thoughts.
+The glasses-wearing priest sat beside the driver, having looked over his shoulder, smiling at the young man looking between him and the driver, soon turning more to see the rest of the group.
+While the man of cloth's gaze graced over the young nobles individually, passing by Aisellia, who continued sitting silently in her own thoughts.

-Time passed as they traveled.
 The road was long, moving from a stone road to dirt road paths en route to their destination.
-The nobles continued how they had been, Aisellia mostly spending her time jotting down her thoughts and reading over them.
+The nobles continued as they had been, Aisellia mostly spending her time jotting down her thoughts and reading over them.
 Unfortunately, she was occasionally interrupted by Dan and his not-so-secret advances.
-After a long trip, the expedition group found themselves halfway to their destination.
-As the sun began to set, the group pulled onto the side of the path and sat up camp.
-The guards and Priest stood to watch by the carts while the noble children and other merchants who rode in other carts sat at separate bonfires.
-On a flat stone, Aisellia sat around the fire engaging in conversation with one of the other noble girls.
+After a long day's trip, the sun began to set, the group pulled onto the side of the path, and set up camp.
+The guards and the Priest stood to watch by the carts while the noble children and other merchants who rode in other carts sat at separate bonfires.
+Aisellia sat around the fire with one of the nobles.
+Knights are a short distance away, yet providing a security perimeter around them

 "Do you believe in the spooky rumors of the free marches?"